joezuntz/cosmosis-doc/reference/cosmosis_command_line.rst

     cosmosis demos/demo5.ini  -v cosmological_parameters.omega_m="0.2 0.3 0.5"

 Note the quotations marks above, which are needed when there are spaces in the parameter value.

+You can also use the flag :code:`--only section--name` to fix all parameters except for the one called :code:`name` in :code:`section` to their default values.